-Table 5-12: Application of the Criteria of Adverse Effect for the International HarvesterBuilding (v) Introduction of visual, atmospheric, or audible elements that diminish the integrity of the property's significant historic features; The Preferred Alternative would not introduce atmospheric or audible elements that diminish the integrity of the historic property's character-defining features.
+Table 5-12: Application of the Criteria of Adverse Effect for the International Harvester Building (v) Introduction of visual, atmospheric, or audible elements that diminish the integrity of the property's significant historic features; The Preferred Alternative would not introduce atmospheric or audible elements that diminish the integrity of the historic property's character-defining features.
 The visual effects of the project on the historic property will be minor.
 The new W. North Avenue Bridge, the raising of the street and sidewalk grade, the bifurcation of a modern sidewalk, and the alteration of recent landscape elements would not result in a substantial visual change within the viewshed of the historic property. (vi) Neglect of a property which causes its deterioration, except where such neglect and deterioration are recognized qualities of a property of religious and cultural significance to an Indian tribe or Native Hawaiian organization; and The Preferred Alternative would not cause neglect of the property resulting in its deterioration. (vii) Transfer, lease, or sale of property out of Federal ownership or control without adequate and enforceable restrictions or conditions to ensure long-term preservation of the property's historic significance.
 The property is not under Federal ownership or control.
-OTHER:

-the International Harvester Building under the Preferred Alternative.
+OTHER: FINDING: The W. North Avenue Bridge Project results in a finding of No Historic Properties Adversely Affected for the International Harvester Building under the Preferred Alternative.